GLOBAL MARKETS-Asia subdued before oil producers' meeting, China GDP taken in stride

 The dollar, which had gained broadly this week as risk appetite improved, stalled against the euro after Thursday's data showed U.S. consumer prices rose less than expected in March.

-The dollar fared better against its the yen, touching a one-week high of 109.74 yen.
-The greenback has consolidated for now after falling to a near 18-month trough of 107.63 on Monday.
+The dollar touched a one-week high of 109.74 yen.
+The greenback stood comfortably above a near 18-month trough of 107.63 struck on Monday.

-The pound was also pressured earlier on Thursday after a YouGov poll was the latest to show Britain split down the middle before the June 23 referendum on whether to leave the European Union.
+The pound was also pressured earlier on Thursday after a YouGov poll was the latest to show Britain split down the middle on June's referendum on whether to leave the European Union.

-The Australian dollar, buoyant through much of the week thanks to a bounce in commodities, stepped back from a nine-month peak of $0.7737 reached overnight and last traded at $0.7714.
+The Australian dollar, buoyant through much of the week thanks to a bounce in commodities, fell back from a nine-month peak of $0.7737 reached overnight and last traded at $0.7709 .